 Learn how to easily make chicken drumsticks on the smoker.
-Smoked chicken is one of my favorite meals in the summertime and it is surprisingly easy!
+Smoked chicken is one of my favorite meals that is super easy!
 If you have been using a smoker for any length of time, then you have probably learned by now how easy it is to make deliciously tender meat.
-I like to call the smoker my summertime crock pot.
-Chicken drumsticks made on the smoker are tender, flavorful, and healthy.

 - 1 lb Chicken Drumsticks (about 4 legs)